dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 #### Predefined list views

-You can setup your favorite views which can also be shared with others.A view can be saved by filters,column orders and event sort order.
+You can setup your favorite views which can also be shared with others.
+A view can be saved by filters, column orders and event sort order.

 This can be done by clickning on **Save current view**.

 ![](resources/images/capture/saveview.png)